-‘Devious licks’ videos of damage, thefts bedevil US schools
+‘Devious licks’ TikTok videos of damage, thefts bedevil schools

-TOPEKA, Kan.
-(AP) — Kids across the U.S. are posting TikTok videos of themselves vandalizing school bathrooms and stealing soap dispensers and even turf from football fields, bedeviling school administrators seeking to contain the viral internet trend.
+TOPEKA, Kan. — Kids across the U.S. are posting TikTok videos of themselves vandalizing school bathrooms and stealing soap dispensers and even turf from football fields, bedeviling school administrators seeking to contain the viral internet trend.

 The “devious licks” challenge that swept social media this week is plaguing principals and school district administrators who already must navigate a bitter debate over requiring masks to keep COVID-19 in check.
 Some schools have had to more closely monitor or even shut down bathrooms, where much of the damage is occurring.